learn-co-curriculum/dsc-intro-to-probability/README.md

 In the previous examples, you noticed that for our dice example, it is easy to use these fairly straightforward probability formulas to calculate probabilities of certain outcomes.

-However, if you think about our text message example, things are less straightforward, eg.:
+However, if you think about our text message example, things are less straightforward, e.g.:

 *"What is the probability of sending less than 20 text messages in a day?"*